Reverse Mortgage Calculator: Complete Guide for Homeowners

 Before choosing a reverse mortgage, consider alternatives that may better suit your needs:

-A HELOC (Home Equity Line of Credit) offers flexible borrowing up to a credit limit, with interest-only payments during the draw period.
-Use our HELOC calculator to estimate monthly payments and total interest.
-Best for: short-term needs, disciplined borrowers with steady income.
+A HELOC (Home Equity Line of Credit) offers flexible borrowing with interest-only payments.
+Best for short-term needs and disciplined borrowers with steady income.

-A home equity calculator shows how much equity you’ve built and how much you could borrow via a cash-out refinance or HELOC.
-It’s ideal for understanding your financial position before applying for any loan.
+Shows how much equity you've built and how much you could borrow via cash-out refinance or HELOC.
+Ideal for understanding your financial position.

-A mortgage payoff calculator shows how extra payments reduce interest and shorten your loan term.
-If you’re still working and want to eliminate debt before retirement, this may be a better path than taking on new debt.
+Shows how extra payments reduce interest and shorten your loan term.
+Better path if you want to eliminate debt before retirement.

 Who Qualifies for a Reverse Mortgage?